 For example, if your client is the CFO of a company and their specific challenge is to try and improve their profit margins in the next financial quarter, focus on that set goal and encourage your client and their team to brainstorm on what measures need to be taken to achieve that result.

 A business coaching session is bound by time constraints.
 Both the coach and client are presumably busy, so the responsibility to make the most of that session lies with both the coach and the coachee.
 That said, as a business coach you need to arrive well-prepared with a structured plan that focuses on the core objective.
 The client can pitch in by preparing a list of areas that need improvement.

 By having a clearly defined plan that sets the direction of the business coaching session, you are maximizing the use of the limited available time, effectively.
 Of course, there might be instances where unplanned topics do crop up during a discussion, but keep your eyes on the ultimate goal and you will end with a largely productive session.

 c.
 Begin the actual coaching

-As a business coach your main role is to be a guide and supportive partner to your client.
-Your task is to provide them the tools that they require to identify their problem areas, work out a solution and achieve the results that they desire.
+As a business coach, your main role is to be a guide and supportive partner to your client.
+Your task is to provide them with the tools that they require to identify their problem areas, work out a solution and achieve the results that they desire.

-As a coach, don’t try and squeeze in too many things into a single session, instead try and adopt a simple approach that will guide your client in exploring out-of-the-box-thinking to come up with innovative ideas and answers to their obstacles.
+As a coach, don’t try and squeeze too many things into a single session, instead try and adopt a simple approach that will guide your client in exploring out-of-the-box thinking to come up with innovative ideas and answers to their obstacles.